jolly336/do_python3/README.md

 ## Usage

-You can use Pycharm tool to import this java source code.
+You can use Pycharm tool to import this source code.

 ## Thanks